petedavisdev/petedavis.dev/_notes/stackedit.md

 Markdown has long been the standard format for software documentation.
 Now, with the popularity JamStack, it is rapidly becoming the format of choice for writing all web content.
 In my case I wanted to easily convert notes into posts on my VuePress powered blog.

 ## Storing notes on GitHub
-I wanted to store my notes in GitHub and keep notes in different repos alongside projects they related to, but I soon ran into a problem.
+I wanted to store my notes in GitHub.
+GitHub is great for viewing .md files as fully-formatted That way I could keep notes in different repos alongside projects they related to, but I soon ran into a problem.

 A good note taking workflow should minimise the time between having an idea and recording it.
 You don't want to navigate to the correct repo, branch, folder, file, switch to edit mode, and write a commit message every time you have an idea!